mHealth-UPenn/ditti-research-dashboard/style/bash.md

 # Bash Script Style Guide

-This document defines the coding standards and best practices for bash scripts in the Ditti Research Dashboard project.
+This document defines the coding standards and best practices for bash scripts in Ditti projects.

 ## File Structure